 When you draw a dot in each factor column for one of the offerings and connect these dots, you get a product’s or service’s value curve.

-Pro tip: The Strategy Canvas is all about comparison.
+Pro tip: The Strategy Canvas Template is all about comparison.
 Find at least one product or service that you want to compare with your own offering.
 We would also advise that you don’t choose more than two or three competing products, in order to keep the canvas clean.